subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 The model assumes that temporal prediction converges within the interval separating successive sensory observations.
 Consequently, inference, temporal prediction, perception, and learning proceed continuously and in parallel, producing a continually updated estimate of the organism's environment.

 An attractive feature of LEPP is that perception and learning occur simultaneously.
 Each prediction cycle not only generates the organism's current percept but also provides training signals for all three computational modules.
-The inference model $q_\phi$, the temporal energy model $E_W$, and the generative model $p_\psi$ are therefore continuously refined as new sensory observations arrive.
+The inference model $q_\phi$, the temporal energy model $E_W$, and the generative model $g_\psi$ are therefore continuously refined as new sensory observations arrive.
 In this respect LEPP more closely resembles the continual online learning performed by biological nervous systems than the separate training and inference phases characteristic of most artificial neural networks.

 The remainder of the LEPP framework develops these three computational processes in turn.
 We first revisit predictive coding as an energy-based implementation of inference and generation before introducing a diffusion-based energy model for temporal prediction.
 Together these modules provide a complete energy-based realization of predictive processing while retaining the explicit latent-state representation characteristic of classical predictive processing.

 ## Implementing the Inference and Generation Modules: Predictive Coding

-As discussed in the previous section, the LEPP architecture reformulates predictive processing as **three coupled energy-minimization processes**: latent-state inference, temporal prediction, and percept generation.
+As discussed in the previous section, LEPP contains two coupled energy-based inference processes—current-state inference and temporal prediction—together with a generative mapping from latent states to perceptual states.
 In this section we consider the first and third of these processes.
 We show that they can be naturally implemented using **predictive coding**, originally proposed by Rao and Ballard (1999).
 Viewed from this perspective, predictive coding becomes the inference component of a larger energy-based theory of cognition.

 Predictive coding provides a biologically plausible mechanism for inferring latent causes from sensory observations using only local neural computations.
 It can itself be viewed as an energy-based model whose objective is to minimize a predictive-coding energy function, which we shall denote by $E_{PC}$.